syt2/zotero-addons/README.md

    > If you are using `pnpm` as the package manager for your project, you need to add `public-hoist-pattern[]=*@types/bluebird*` to `.npmrc`, see <https://github.com/windingwind/zotero-types?tab=readme-ov-file#usage>.

+   If you get `npm ERR!
+ERESOLVE unable to resolve dependency tree` with `npm install`, which is an upstream dependency bug of typescript-eslint, use the `npm i -f` command to install it.

 ### 3 Coding

 Start development server with `npm start`, it will: